-On August 5, 2018, the Corporation and Kenorland entered into an amended and restated joint venture agreement with UrbanGold Minerals Inc. ("UrbanGold") on the Lake Fagnant Property.
-The are five mining claims subject to a 1% net smelter return royalty (NSR) shared between Geotest Corporation (0.5%) and Wayne Holmstead (0.5%).
-Under the joint venture agreement, the initial respective participating interests of the participants are as follows: 40% for the Corporation, 40% for Kenorland and 20% for UrbanGold.
+On August 5, 2018, the Corporation and Kenorland entered into an amended and restated joint venture agreement with Troilus Gold Corp. ("Troilus") on the Lake Fagnant Property.
+There are five mining claims subject to a 1% net smelter return royalty (NSR) shared between Geotest Corporation (0.5%) and Wayne Holmstead (0.5%).
+Under the joint venture agreement, the initial respective participating interests of the participants are as follows: 40% for the Corporation, 40% for Kenorland and 20% for Troilus.
 The operator of the joint venture will be the Corporation for as long as its participating interest is equal to or greater than the others participants'.
 If the Corporation's or Kenorland's interest is diluted to less than 10%, it will be converted into a 1% NSR royalty on the Lake Fagnant Property.
 The operator will have the right to buy-back half of this royalty (0.5% NSR) for \$500,000 or, under certain circumstances, the aggregate royalty (1% NSR) for \$1,000,000.
-If UrbanGold's participating interest is diluted to less than 10%, then UrbanGold interest will be converted to a 0.5% NSR royalty on the Initial Claims.
-The operator will have the right to buy-back half of the NSR royalty (0.25% NSR) for \$250,000 or, under certain circumstances, the aggregate royalty (0.5% NSR) for \$500,000 or, under certain circumstances, the aggregate royalty (0.5% NSR) for \$250,000 or, under certain circumstances, the aggregate royalty (0.5% NSR) for \$500,000 or, under certain circumstances, the aggregate royalty (0.5% NSR) for \$500,000 or, under certain circumstances, the aggregate royalty (0.5% NSR) for \$250,000 or, under certain circumstances, the aggregate royalty (0.5% NSR) for \$500,000 or, under certain circumstances, the aggregate royalty (0.5% NSR) for \$500,000 or, under certain circumstances, the aggregate royalty (0.5% NSR) for \$500,000 or, under certain circumstances, the aggregate royalty (0.5% NSR) for \$500,000 or, under certain circumstances, the aggregate royalty (0.5% NSR) for \$500,000 or, under certain circum
+If Troilus's participating interest is diluted to less than 10%, then Troilus interest will be converted to a 0.5% NSR royalty on the initial claims.
+The operator will have the right to buy-back half of the NSR royalty (0.25% NSR) for \$250,000 or, under certain circumstances, the aggregate royalty (0.5% NSR) for \$500,000.
+As at January 31, 2022, the participating interests of the participants have not changed.

 - (5) The Corporation staked mining claims by map designation (100% owned by the Corporation) within the Lake Aulneau property.
 The property is located 125 km south of Kuujjuaq and 265 km north of Schefferville. - (6) The Corporation staked mining claims by map designation (100% owned by the Corporation) within the Lake Tapiatic property.
-The property is located in the James Bay area, approximately 110 km east of the Radisson village and 2 km north of the La Grande-3 hydroelectric power plant. - (7) The Corporation staked mining claims, separated into two blocks, by map designation (100% owned by the Corporation) within the Kali property.
+The property is located in the James Bay area, approximately 110 km east of the Radisson village and 2 km north of the La Grande-3 hydroelectric power plant. - (7) The Corporation staked mining claims by map designation (100% owned by the Corporation) within the Bonfait property.
+The property is located in the James Bay area, approximately 85 km southeast of the Radisson locality and 2 km south of the La Grande-3 airport. - (8) The Corporation staked mining claims by map designation (100% owned by the Corporation) within the La Passe property.
+The property is located in the James Bay area, approximately 78 km southeast of the Radisson locality. - (9) The Corporation staked mining claims by map designation (100% owned by the Corporation) within the Taïga property.
+The property is located in the James Bay area approximately 72 km southeast of the Radisson locality. - (10) The Corporation staked mining claims by map designation (100% owned by the Corporation) within the Pontax property.
+The property is located in the James Bay area approximately 220 km north of Matagami and 100 km northeast of Waskaganish. - (11) The Corporation staked mining claims, separated into two blocks, by map designation (100% owned by the Corporation) within the Kali property.
 The property is located in the James Bay area, 280 km north of Matagami.